johnson-robert3/Lake-Eutrophish-GHG/README.md

 Greenhouse Gas Dynamics in Shallow Aquatic Ecosystems in Response to a Pulse Nutrient Addition

+### Data and Script Notes

+**'data_import_EDI'** script: Use this to import any/all data into R. Do not use other scripts to import datasets any longer.

+**'edi_data_output'** script: Where all dfs created throughout other R scripts are output in their final form into the shared EDI Box folder.
+Contains notes about in which scripts the OG dfs were created.

+**'data_model-dataset'** script: Use this to recreate the full, combined dataset to use in statistical models.
+The script also contains notes about parts of other scripts that have to be run after importing individual datasets from the 'data_import_EDI' script to perform any necessary calculations before combining all dfs into the full model dataset.

+**'stats_distro-comparison2_rj'** script: Use this to run the empirical cumulative distribution function analysis created by Jon used in the manuscript.

 ## Data

 ### Data Processing Notes